total-typescript/total-typescript-book/book-content/chapters/16-designing-your-types.md

     };
 ```

-With the `ResourceStatus` type defined, we can now redefine `StreamingPlaylist` and `StreamingAlbum` to use it:
+We can now redefine `StreamingPlaylist` and `StreamingAlbum` to use it:

 ```tsx
 type StreamingPlaylist = ResourceStatus<{